SLWIS Newsletter Call for Submissions

 (For links to issues, scroll down.)

-SLW News, the newsletter of the Second Language Writing Interest Section of TESOL, is now accepting submissions for the February/March issue.
-The deadline is June 30, 2015.
-Authors retain copyright.
+SLW News, the newsletter of the Second Language Writing Interest Section of TESOL, accepts submissions on a rolling basis.
+The deadline is June 30 for the October issue and January 10 for the March issue.

 Feel free to submit articles, announcements, and brief reports on issues of interest to second language writing professionals.
 Authors retain copyright and need not be members of SLWIS or TESOL.
 Updated submission guidelines for articles and book reviews will soon be posted at http://secondlanguagewriting.com/slwis/newsletters/newsletters.html.